If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 {

-//Create an instance of SqlCommand class, specifying the T-SQL command
+//Create an instance of the SqlCommand class, specifying the T-SQL command

 //that we want to execute, and the connection object.